-Merissa works for Croyle-Nielsen Therapeutic Associates as a Residential Program Specialist.
+Merissa works for Croyle-Nielsen Therapeutic Associates as the Interim Residential Program Director.
 She has a degree in Human Services and 10 years professional experience working with adults with intellectual disabilities.
 It has always been Merissa’s passion to serve others.

 Merissa has a special interest in non-verbal individuals and those on the autism spectrum.
 This passion grew once she had her son, Jaidyn, who is on the spectrum himself along with having spina bifida.

 Merissa is a strong believer in the power of positive thinking in the workplace and is looking forward to sharing techniques with her co-workers and staff.
 In her spare time, Merissa enjoys spending time with her friends, family and her son, Jaidyn.
 Merissa also coaches three Elementary Cheer squads and the Varsity Cheer squad for Richland School District.